The Van Alen

 As the ramp is one of the fire escape exits from the underground car park there is a manual override button located at the bottom of the ramp.
 You can also use this button to exit, via the ramp, on foot.

-Replacement key fobs can be purchased from GSP.
+Replacement key fobs and zappers can be purchased from GSP.